-Click HERE to listen/ download podcast of this week’s saucy episode!
+Click to listen/ download podcast of this week’s delightfully do-it-yourself episode!

 This week, let’s bring on the best of both worlds and combine cooking at home with hawker quality wanton mee, all in a DIY kit delivered straight to your doorstep.
 You may already know Bee Kee Wanton Noodle in Lorong Lew Lian for their truffle & traditional wanton mee and now you can reproduce the latter in the comfort of your own kitchen!